Sazoji/NeROIC_windows/README.md

 # NeROIC: Neural Object Capture and Rendering from Online Image Collections
 ~~This work has been tested on Ubuntu 20.04.~~

-This repo is a testing grounds for NeROIC on Windows 11, including dataset creation and modified datasets to be compatible with comparable repositories
+This repo is a testing grounds for NeROIC on Windows 11, including dataset creation and modified datasets to be compatible with comparable repositories.

 Discord Contact is in my profile for dataset help -Sazoji

-Our project page is https://formyfamily.github.io/NeROIC.
+quick todo: impliment direct colmap(or NeRFjson/LLFF+filename) dataloading, recursive image conversion without glob deletion, better masks, convert my nvdiffrec fork scripts to create datasets from video in a unified manner

 ## Quick Start
 * Install required libraries.